Fakhr al-Din II

 Fakhr al-Din Ma'n (فَخْر ٱلدِّين مَعْن; 6 August 1572 – 13 April 1635), commonly known as Fakhr al-Din II or Fakhreddine II (فخر الدين الثاني), (Note: He is commonly known as 'Fakhr al-Din II' to distinguish him from his direct, paternal ancestor, Fakhr al-Din I, who was erroneously identified by 19th-century local chroniclers and 20th-century historians as the grandfather of Fakhr al-Din II.
-Modern research has indicated that Fakhr al-Din I was an earlier ancestor, whose actual name was Fakhr al-Din Uthman ibn al-Hajj Yunus, the first member of the Ma'n dynasty whose historicity is proven, according to the historian Kamal Salibi.) was the paramount Druze emir of Mount Lebanon from the Ma'n dynasty, an Ottoman governor of Sidon-Beirut and Safed, and the strongman over much of the Levant from the 1620s to 1633.
+Modern research has indicated that Fakhr al-Din I was an earlier ancestor, whose actual name was Fakhr al-Din Uthman ibn al-Hajj Yunus, the first member of the Ma'n dynasty whose historicity is proven, according to the historian Kamal Salibi.) was the paramount Druze emir of Mount Lebanon from the Ma'n dynasty, an Ottoman governor of Sidon-Beirut and Safed, and ruler over much of the Levant from the 1620s to 1633.
 For uniting modern Lebanon's constituent parts and communities, especially the Druze and the Maronites, under a single authority for the first time in history, he is generally regarded as the country's founder.
 Although he ruled in the name of the Ottomans, he acted with considerable autonomy and developed close ties with European powers in defiance of the Ottoman imperial government.

 Fakhr al-Din succeeded his father as the emir of the Chouf mountains in 1591.
 He was appointed over the sanjaks (districts) of Sidon-Beirut in 1593 and Safed in 1602.
 Despite joining the rebellion of Ali Janbulad in 1606, Fakhr al-Din remained in his post and the Ottomans recognized his takeover of the Keserwan mountains from his rival Yusuf Sayfa.
 Seven years later, an imperial campaign was launched against him for allying with Tuscany and garrisoning the strategic fortresses of Shaqif Arnun and Subayba.
 He escaped and became an exile in Tuscany and Sicily.
-Upon his return in 1618, he resumed control of his former domains and within three years took over northern Mount Lebanon, which was predominantly Maronite.
+Upon his return in 1618, he resumed control of his former domains and within three years took over predominantly Maronite northern Mount Lebanon.